ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 dat = read.delim("file.tsv", sep="\t")
 ```

 Another special type of character data are colours.
-Colours can be specified in three main ways: by name from those [available](http://bxhorn.com/r-color-tables/), by red, green, blue values using the "rgb" function, and by hue (colour), saturation (colour vs white) and value (colour/white vs black) using the "hsv" function.
+Colours can be specified in three main ways: by name from those [available](http://bxhorn.com/r-color-tables/), by red, green, blue values using the `rgb` function, and by hue (colour), saturation (colour vs white) and value (colour/white vs black) using the `hsv` function.
 By default rgb and hsv expect three values in 0-1 with an optional fourth value for transparency.
 Alternatively, sets of predetermined colours with useful properties can be loaded from many different packages with [RColorBrewer](http://colorbrewer2.org/) being one of the most popular.

 ```r